adangert/JoustMania/README.md

 # Game Rules and Variants
 * Keep your controller still while trying to jostle others.
-* If your controller is jostled then you are out of the game
+* If your controller is jostled, then you are out of the game!
 * The music is tied to the gameplay, the faster the music the faster you can move
-* recommended player count is listed next to every game mode
+* Minimum player count is listed next to every game mode
 * Extended rules can be found on the [Wiki](https://github.com/adangert/JoustMania/wiki/Extended-Rules)

  ### Convention/Random mode
  * This is the first mode that JoustMania boots to
  * This mode allows for multiple game types to be randomly rotated with instructions played before each game
- * Convention mode will only start with FFA in rotation, more game modes can be added as an Admin (see above)
+ * Convention mode defaults to only Joust Free-for-All in rotation, more game modes can be added as an Admin or via the web interface (see above)
  * All players press the A button (middle of controller) to signal they are ready to play, and the game will begin

- ### FFA
+ * Modes with an insufficient number of players will be ignored, if none are available Joust Free-for-All is selected

+ ### Joust Free-for-All (2+ players)
  * The most basic version of Joust; be the last one standing!

- ### Teams
+ ### Joust Teams (Minimum 3+ players, 4+ players recommended)
- * This game is the same as Joust FFA however at the beginning players select their team color with the big button in the middle of their controller
+ * This game is the same as Joust Free-for-All however at the beginning players select their team color with the big button in the middle of their controller
  * There are six teams to select from

- ### Random Teams
+ ### Joust Random Teams (3+ players)
  * Same as Joust Teams, however the teams are randomly assigned at start of play
- * There are three teams in this mode
+ * There are 2-4 teams in this mode, depending on number of players

- ### Traitor
+ ### Traitors (Minimum 6+ players, 9+ players recommended)
- * Three teams face off against one another, however there is a traitor on every team
+ * Two or three teams face off against one another, however there is a traitor on every team
- * Traitors are on a secret fourth team
+ * Traitors are on an additional secret team
- * If you controller vibrates during the start countdown you are a traitor
+ * If you controller vibrates during the start countdown, you are a traitor!

- ### Werewolves
+ ### Werewolves (Minimum 3+ players, 6+ players recommended)
  * Hidden werewolves are selected at the beginning of the game.
  * When the countdown starts the werewolf will feel a vibration, letting that player know they are a werewolf
  * After a short period of time, werewolves will be revealed
  * Werewolves win only if they are the last remaining

- ### Zombies
+ ### Zombies (Minimum 4+ players, 10+ players recommended)
  * Two players start out as zombies, and try to infect the humans
  * Humans can shoot random zombies with bullets
  * Bullets are randomly assigned as loot from killing zombies
  * Humans try to survive for a couple of minutes, otherwise zombies win!

- ### Commander
+ ### Commander (Minimum 4+ players, 6+ players recommended)
- * Teams are split into two sides
+ * Players are split into two teams
  * One commander is chosen for each side, if this commander dies, the other team wins
  * Commanders can activate special abilities that helps their team win

- ### Swapper
+ ### Swapper (Minimum 3+ players, 4+ players recommended)
  * Players start on two teams
  * When you die, you switch to the other team
  * The last person remaining does not switch

- ### Tournament
+ ### Tournament (3+ players)
  * Everyone is paired up 1v1 via controller colors
  * If your controller is white, wait to be assigned to a new player
  * The last person remaining wins!

- ### Ninja Bomb
+ ### Ninja Bomb (2+ players)
  * Players stand in a circle each holding a controller
  * Players press A to join the game.
  * A bomb is passed around by pressing the A button, if held too long it will explode